Semiparametric Efficient Inference in Adaptive Experiments: Introduction

-In this paper, we consider inference for the Average Treatment Effect (ATE), which is the expected difference in outcomes between the two treatment arms, in the context of adaptive experiments. \citet{kato2021} introduced a ``doubly robust'' estimator of the ATE called the Adaptive Augmented IPW (A2IPW) estimator, which, when coupled with a particular adaptive design, yields asymptotically efficient CIs based on the central limit theorem \citep{hahn2011adaptive}.
-Furthermore, \citet{kato2021} analyzed finite-sample regret (in terms of mean squared error) and show that under certain conditions their adaptive design improves the regret bound compared to a non-adaptive design.
+In this paper, we consider inference for the Average Treatment Effect (ATE), which is the expected difference in outcomes between the two treatment arms, in the context of adaptive experiments. \citet{kato2021} proposed the Adaptive Augmented IPW (A2IPW) estimator, which, when coupled with a particular adaptive design, yields asymptotically efficient CIs based on the central limit theorem \citep{hahn2011adaptive}.
+Furthermore, \citet{kato2021} analyzed finite-sample regret (in terms of mean squared error) and showed that under certain conditions their adaptive design improves the regret bound compared to a non-adaptive design.
 They also provided a CS for the ATE using concentration inequalities based on nonasymptotic variants of the law of the iterated logarithm (LIL).

-In a similar, but independent line of research, \citet{dai2023clipogd} proposed an experimental design such that the variance of an adaptive IPW estimator asymptotically achieves the variance under the optimal Neyman allocation, and provide an asymptotically-valid CI for the ATE.
+In a similar, but independent line of research, \citet{dai2023clipogd} proposed an experimental design such that the variance of an adaptive IPW estimator asymptotically achieves the variance under the optimal Neyman design, the fixed (non-adaptive) design that minimizes the variance of the IPW estimator but is unknown in practice due to dependence on unknown parameters.
+They provided a treatment assignment policy that achieves sublinear regret, in terms of the estimator's variance, through the use of a variant of online stochastic projected gradient descent.
+They also provided an asymptotically-valid Chebyshev-type CI for the ATE.
+In contrast to our work, their work studied this problem from a design-based potential outcomes framework, which assumes deterministic potential outcomes, and did not consider contexts or covariates.
+Our work assumes that contexts and potential outcomes are drawn at random.
+We provide an asymptotically valid Wald-type CI for an A2IPW estimator and provide anytime-valid inference tools.